 - Make a Twitter ad to reach users who aren’t following you.
 Target the ad to people in your demographic.

-- Harness the power of media by creating a press release explaining your content and business, then send it to larger media organizations.
+- Consider creating a press release explaining your content and business, then send it to larger media organizations.

 - Add a banner about the contest to your site.
 Link to your contest page on your site so visitors will see it when they are on your page.